umbraco/UmbracoDocs/Fundamentals/Design/Templates/named-sections.md

 # Named Sections

-Template sections supports the ability to add additional *Named Sections* to layout templates.
-These sections can be defined anywhere in the layout file (including within the <head> section of the HTML) and allows you to output dynamic content in your template.
+Template sections support the ability to add additional *Named Sections* to layout templates.
+These sections can be defined anywhere in the layout file (including within the <head> section of the HTML) and allow you to output dynamic content in your template.

 ## Defining a Named Section